-RFSC, RGH, RIC and the Liquidator have entered into a Tax Sharing Agreement (the "Tax Sharing Agreement") that will become effective on the Effective Date (and which is expected to be approved by both the Bankruptcy Court and the Commonwealth Court).
+It is anticipated that RFSC, RGH, RIC and the Liquidator will enter into a Tax Sharing Agreement (the "Tax Sharing Agreement") on or before the Effective Date (which Agreement is expected to be approved by both the Bankruptcy Court and the Commonwealth Court).
 To the extent that the provisions of the Tax Sharing Agreement are inconsistent with the provisions of the PA Settlement Agreement, the provisions of the Tax Sharing Agreement are to control.
 Among the provisions contained in the Tax Sharing Agreement are the following: